trevordbunch/cis411_lab2_arch/labreports/LAB_kylebluce.md

 1. Service Agency uses Serve Central's new event option to manipulate the new event form which updates the volunteer opportunities list.
 2. User uses serve central's register option to access the registration form which updates the registered list for a particular event.
 3. Service Agency uses Serve Central's results option where the service agency can confirm that the volunteer participated which updates the user's volunteer history.
-4. Users uses Serve Central's feedback option which allows them to change the ration form which updates the rating for a Service Agency/Event.
+4. Users uses Serve Central's feedback option which allows them to change the rating form which updates the rating for a Service Agency/Event.

 ## Step 2.3 Diagram a Use Case in Architectural Terms
 INSERT IMAGE HERE with a Description.